MohammadHejazi20/expo-stack/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Expo offers a novel approach to work with modern web code directly in a native app via the 'use dom' directive.
+Expo offers a novel approach to work with modern web code directly in a native app via the `useDOM` directive.
 This enables incremental migration for an entire website to a universal app by moving on a per-component basis.

+Here’s a clearer and more polished version of your text:

+This is a proof of concept demonstrating the use of `useDOM` from Expo and WebView in an Expo app to run `DomComponents` on a mobile app using React and React Native.

 ### Built With